pritamdeka/Flowchart2Mermaid/README.md

-# Diagram → Mermaid Converter
+# Flowchart → Mermaid Converter

 A web app that:
 - Uploads diagram images